trws2/transformer_with_pytorch/README.md

 # Transformer Model Implementation

-This repository implements a Transformer model from scratch based on the [Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/).
+This repository implements a Transformer model from scratch using PyTorch based on [Umar Jamil's PyTorch Transformer](https://github.com/hkproj/pytorch-transformer/).

 The implementation is supposed to be runnable on a MacBook Air.
 Modification from original implementation is required.

 ## Overview

 The goal of this project is to provide a clear, line-by-line implementation of the Transformer architecture on a Macbook Air, allowing for a deeper understanding of its components and functionality.

+I also put comments to better illustrate the implementations to help me understand better.
+These comments are based on verbal descriptions from [Umar Jamil's Youtube video](https://www.youtube.com/watch?v=ISNdQcPhsts), and my research online.

 ## Requirements